hackarmour/whitepaper/README.md

 # hackarmour-whitepaper
-public white paper for the hackarmour infosec search engine
+Public white paper for the hackarmour infosec search engine.